 - A dental implant has to be concealed with the help of a crown.

 How Does the Dental Crown Procedure Work?

-Next, the dentist will reshape and resize the damaged tooth.
-After this, they will take an impression to create an exact mold of your mouth.
-A porcelain or ceramic crown is then fabricated according to the precise dimensions of your original teeth.
+Next, Dr. Byerly will reshape and resize the damaged tooth.
+After this, she will take an impression to create an exact mold of your mouth.
+A crown is then fabricated according to the precise dimensions of your original teeth.
 Most patients have to wear a temporary crown while the permanent one is being made.
 Once the crown is ready, it will be attached over the remains of the affected tooth and secured in place

 What Are The Benefits Of a Dental Crown?

 - A crown can protect a severely damaged tooth from stress, trauma, and tooth decay, which can otherwise cause significant harm to the outer tooth.